autofac/Documentation/docs/advanced/metadata.rst

 Along with providing metadata via attributes, you can also set up automatic filters for consuming components.
 This will help wire up parameters for your constructors based on provided metadata.

 You can filter based on :doc:`a service key <keyed-services>` or based on registration metadata.

-WithKeyAttribute
-""""""""""""""""
+This attribute based filtering can be performed without custom metadata attributes.

+The ``KeyFilterAttribute``, ``MetadataFilterAttribute``, and ``WithAttributeFiltering`` extension method below can be found in the ``Autofac.Features.AttributeFilters`` namespace in the core Autofac package.

+KeyFilterAttribute
+""""""""""""""""""

-The ``WithKeyAttribute`` allows you to select a specific keyed service to consume.
+The ``KeyFilterAttribute`` allows you to select a specific keyed service to consume.

 This example shows a class that requires a component with a particular key: